Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 \subsection{Indistinguishability}

-Following the seminal paper~\cite{LySc99}, the notion of indistinguishability naturally appears in models involving random graphs with more than one connected component.
-The general informal question is as follows: Can one find a property $A$ of the connected components (belonging to a specific class of properties) such that, with positive probability, there exist some components that satisfy $A$, and some others that don't?
+Following the seminal paper~\cite{LySc99}, the notion of indistinguishability naturally appears in models involving random graphs with more than one connected components.
+Informally, the general question is as follows: Can one find a property $A$ of the connected components (belonging to a specific class of invariant properties) such that, with positive probability, there exist some components that satisfy $A$, and some others that don't?
 If so, the components are called \textit{distinguishable}.
 For instance, is it possible that some components are transient while some others are recurrent?
 In~\cite{LySc99}, indistinguishability is proved for the infinite clusters of the Bernoulli percolation (or more generally, any insertion-tolerant percolation) on a unimodular transitive graph.
 More precisely, \cite{LySc99} proves that the properties which are measurable and automorphism-invariant cannot distinguish the infinite clusters of Bernoulli percolation (such properties should be defined without knowing where the origin is; e.g., transience or recurrence of the components).
 The more recent paper~\cite{HuNa17indistinguishability} proves a similar statement for the \textit{(free or wired) uniform spanning forest} of a unimodular random graph or network, which is the only one-ended model whose indistinguishability is proved in the literature.
+The claim for the free uniform spanning forest was also proved independently in~\cite{Ti2018indistinguishability}, assuming that the free and wired versions are not identical.